benmvp/slides/2017/rwreact/fiber.md

 - React now supports server-side streaming!
 - With streaming, the browser can render pages before entire response is finished
 - Even further performance gains
-- We should be aware that all the server features were the last to be developed, so they're likely to still be buggy
+- FYI: Server features were the last to be developed, so they're likely to still be buggy

 =====